winesapOS/winesapOS/CONTRIBUTING.md

 - `/etc/NetworkManager/conf.d/wifi_backend.conf` = Configures NetworkManger to use the IWD backend.
     - Source: `scripts/winesapos-install.sh`
+- `/etc/modprobe.d/framework-als-deactivate.conf` = If a Framework laptop is detected, the ambient light sensor is disabled to fix input from special keys on the keyboard.
+    - Source: `scripts/winesapos-setup.sh`
 - `/etc/pacman.conf` = On SteamOS builds, this provides the correct order of enabled repositories. `[jupiter]` and `[holo]` come first and have package signatures disabled (Valve does not provide any).
 Then the Arch Linux repositories.
     - Source: `files/etc-pacman.conf_steamos`
 - `/etc/snapper/configs/{root,home}` = The Snapper configuration for Btrfs backups.